vbookshelf/JaiTalk-Translator-2026/README.md

 ## Revision History

+Version 2.2<br>
+- Added timer code to set how long the mic stays on if the user does not speak.

 Version 2.1<br>
 - Changed interaction to a walkie-talkie style.
 - The input and translation text is now cleared each time the mic is clicked.